jedi-academy/learn-4711/data/assignments/assignment1.md

 The purpose of the assignments, collectively, is to let you apply the techniques from the lessons and tutorials.
-In teams of up to five, you will be building a small but complete webapp, in our case to manage the stocking and consumption of items stored in a "pantry".
+In teams of up to five, you will be building a small but complete webapp, in our case to manage a simple robot factory.

 This will be done in three stages, with specific expectations for each stage.
 Each stage will be a separate assignment, building on top of the